STFleming/emsys_21a_wcet/README.md

 And that's it.
 If configured correctly, our ISR will now be periodically executing every second.

+Let's see this all put together with a complete example:

 ## Real-Time Operating Systems (RTOS)